-Our fees cover all of the work required to complete the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property you wish to buy is in Wales.
+Our fees cover all of the work required to complete the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property you are buying is in Wales.

-Although in general we provide our conveyancing services at a fixed fee there may be some circumstances where the work required to progress a transaction falls outside of the standard fixed fee transaction.
-Should this be the case we will always notify you of this in advance to undertaking the additional work and provide you with an estimated cost for the same.
-You should also be aware that ground rent and service charge are likely to apply throughout your ownership of the property.
+Although, in general, we provide our conveyancing services at a fixed fee, there may be some circumstances where the work required to progress a transaction falls outside of the standard fixed fee transaction.
+Should this be the case, we will always notify you of this in advance to undertaking the additional work and provide you with an estimated cost for it.
+You should also be aware that ground rent and service charges are likely to apply throughout your ownership of the property.
 We will confirm the ground rent and the anticipated service charge as soon as this we receive this information.

 The following are an example of the anticipated costs involved in a standard fixed fee cost for one client purchasing a leasehold property at £250,000 in the TQ12 postcode area.
-Please note legal fees, search fees and stamp duty will differ from this example depending on factors such as the purchase price of a property, whether it is freehold or leasehold.
+Please note legal fees, search fees and stamp duty, will differ from this example depending on factors such as the purchase price of a property and whether it is freehold or leasehold.
 Our fee example assumes that:

 |Electronic Transfer Fee*||£30.00||£6.00||£36.00|

 |Third Party Disbursements*||NET||VAT||GROSS|

 |Land Registry Fee (Electronic)*||£135.00||£0.00||£135.00|

 |Stamp Duty Land Tax*||£2,500.00||£0.00||£2,500.00|

 |Deed of Covenant fee*||£100.00||£20.00||£120.00|